Monday, Wednesday, Friday: 10:30 - 11:20

 The course will be centered around the use of tools (proof assistants, model checkers, type systems) that enable better understanding of how we might design, specify, and implement language features.
 We will also use these tools to help us think about how to gain stronger assurance and confidence that the programs we write do what we expect them to do.

 From the above description, you can conclude that this course will not be a survey of existing languages or a taxonomy of language constructs.
-Neither will it be a course on programming or software engineering per se>.
-Instead, the course will be structured to allow us to explore new ways to understand programming languages generally that help us to answer questions such as the following:
+Neither will it be a course on programming or software engineering per se.
+Instead, presented material will be structured to allow us to explore new ways to understand programming languages generally that help us to answer questions such as the following:

 To help answer these questions, the course is designed around several interleaved themes: (1) the role of logic and related mathematical formalisms in programming language specification and design; (2) formal reasoning devices that precisely explain the meaning of programming language features and program executions; (3) the use of types to define and specify safety conditions on program executions, and to enrich language expressivity; (4) characterization of different notions of correctness and development of mechanisms to verify that programs are correct with respect to their specification; (5) the use of automated tools (e.g., proof assistants, program verifiers) to help validate important theorems that describe useful properties based on the structure of (2) and (3), using techniques enabled by (1).